aaalexlit/sql-concepts/README.md

 ## Useful Cloudbeaver shortcuts

-`Ctrl+Enter` executes a statement under the cursor `Ctrl+Shift+Enter` executes a statement under the cursor in a separate tab (ie no "overwriting" the results of the previously executed statement)
+`Ctrl+Enter` executes a statement under the cursor
+`Ctrl+Shift+Enter` executes a statement under the cursor in a separate tab (ie no "overwriting" the results of the previously executed statement)
-That should be enough for starters
+That should be enough for starters, for the rest I encourage you to check the [ Documenataion](https://dbeaver.com/docs/cloudbeaver/SQL-Editor/)
 ## Running locally

 Obviously, if you have Git and Docker installer on your machine, you can follow the steps above on your machine.
-The only difference is that you'd need to go to [http://localhost:8080/](http://localhost:8080/) to see the IDE
+The only difference is that you'd need to go to [http://localhost:8080/](http://localhost:8080/) to see the Cloudbeaver's web interface

 ## Behind the scenes
 There are 2 docker containers